 Participants will learn and practice the powerful strategies of critical thinking, action planning, and using creativity and the arts in working for social justice.

-*There will be a six-hour pre-Encampment orientation in June and four months of follow-up programming in the fall.
+*There will be a virtual pre-Encampment orientation in June and four months of follow-up programming in the fall.
 The 2022 orientation dates are:

 The Power of Creative Collaboration